Orca1234/Constellation/index.md

 ## Promoting Psychology for the Public Benefit

 Constellation was founded to solve the issue of making psyhcology relevent and beneficial to the public, which was first raised by Professor George Miller in 1969.
-Using Professor Roberta Klatzky's Carnegie Mellon University psychology elective course as guidance, we created Constellation to bring practical psychology to everyone.
+Using the principles of Professor Roberta Klatzky's Carnegie Mellon University psychology elective course as guidance, we created Constellation to bring practical psychology to everyone.

 ## Disclaimer